 Klein decided the answer lay in a place where people seemed to know the secret to a long, happy and healthy life—Greece.
 He travels there with a library of his favourite philosophers and observes other septuagenarians and octogenarians, and contemplates his own life, particularly seeking out wisdom from renowned hedonist Epicurus.

-From that journey comes a sincere and humorous book on aging and an Epicurean way of living.
+From that journey comes a sincere and humorous book on ageing and an Epicurean way of living.

 ‘Klein’s narrative is a delightful and spirited conversation, offering up the ingredients inherent to the art of living well in old age.’Publisher’s Weekly